|Download the full report as a pdf. (184 kb)|

 Finally, at a building or grounds where the Secret Service is protecting the President or someone else, it is a federal crime to enter or remain in the building or grounds without lawful authority, or to obstruct entry or exit, or to intentionally disrupt government business.

 The First Amendment protects photography of on-duty police officers in public places.
 Federal courts enforced this right, for example, in a case involving photography of police excessive force during the 1968 Democratic National Convention in Chicago.
-Silent video recording of on-duty police is also protected by the First Amendment.

 Next Section: Civil disobedienceFree Speech